 2. What does this mission mean to you?

 I consider it a privilege to work for the National Park Service.
 I love the outdoors.
 I like people and this is a people-person kind of job.
-I bikeslove what the parks do.
+I love what the parks do.
 I love the parks’ mission – not just the National Parks but also the Fish and Wildlife Service.
 They are federal agencies that are doing a really good job.
 They keep places beautiful so people can go and visit them.
 The parks are one of the finest things that the federal government ever did.
 So, working at Acadia, is a privilege!

 We really need these places for people to visit!
 We need them deep inside for our spirit and our soul.
 For instance, I’ve met so many wonderful young people here at the park.
 This particular park has hired many young students right from the high school here on the island.
 You can see them grow and change.
 It’s really interesting to be able to meet these kids and see what happens to them as they get older and have the park experience.